lennymalard/melpy-project/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 To demonstrate Melpy’s capabilities, let’s work through a mini-project together.
 We will classify the Iris dataset, a classic example in machine learning.
-The dataset contains three classes: Setosa, Versicolor, and Virginica, described by the following features: Sepal Length, Sepal Width, Petal Length, and Petal Width.
+The dataset contains three classes : Setosa, Versicolor, and Virginica, described by the following features : Sepal Length, Sepal Width, Petal Length, and Petal Width.

-First, let’s load the data and split it into training and test sets:
+First, let’s load the data and split it into training and test sets :

 ```python
 from sklearn.datasets import load_iris